openaudible/openaudible/README.md

 - Donation of an [Open Source code signing certificate](https://www.certum.eu/certum/cert,offer_en_open_source_cs.xml) would be nice.
 - Exporting to a podcast format is being considered
-- Testing and feedback with regions is needed
+- Testing and feedback with regions outside of the US/UK is needed
 - Exporting to a format that supports the best mobile and linux audio book players is the goal.
-- Are chapters working well in your favorite audio book player?
+- Are chapters, artwork, and meta data working well in your favorite audio book player?
 - UI improvement ideas welcome, especially for Linux.
 - The in-app [help documentation](https://github.com/openaudible/openaudible/tree/master/src/main/help) is not great and ugly.
 - Support for multiple audible accounts would be nice